x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-to-microsoft-365-groups.md

     User1: Owner in PF1

-    In this case, User1 will be added as an owner to the group in Microsoft 365 or Office 365.
+    In this case, User1 will be added as an owner to the Microsoft 365 group.

 - When the default permission of a public folder being migrated is 'Author' or above, the script will suggest setting the corresponding group's privacy setting as 'Public'.